edcab/edcab.github.io/content/posts/Golang/_index.md

     weight: 10
 ---

 Greeting!
-This is a Golang post. :
+This is a Golang post

 - In construction !!